radixdlt/docs/releases/drops.md

-# Delivery Milestones for Radix Public Network 1 (RPN-1)
+# Delivery Milestones for Radix Public Network 1 (Olympia)

 Last updated: Friday, January 22, 2021

-This document shows the status of the steps we are taking to reach the first of our releases of the Radix public network: Olympia (also called RPN-1).
+This document shows the status of the steps we are taking to reach the first of our mainnet releases of the Radix public network: Olympia (also called RPN-1).

 For folks looking for information about our roadmap of Cerberus consensus development, please check [here](https://github.com/radixdlt/docs/blob/master/releases/consensus-roadmap.md).